mbaumer/us_hep_funding/docs/_states/NJ.md

 <a name="NJ-05"></a>
 [Back to top](#top)
 ## NJ-05 -- Rep. Josh Gottheimer (D)
+### Committees
+Josh Gottheimer is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016